new-product-development-cover

 Idea generation involves brainstorming for new product ideas or ways to improve an existing product.
 During product discovery, companies examine market trends, conduct product research, and dig deep into users' wants and needs to identify a problem and propose innovative solutions.

-A SWOT Analysis is a framework for evaluating your Strengths, Weaknesses, Opportunities, and Threats.
+A SWOT Analysis is a framework for evaluating your product’s strengths, weaknesses, opportunities, and threats.
 It can be a very effective way to identify the problematic areas of your product and understand where the greatest opportunities lie.

-There are two primary sources of generating new ideas.
-Internal ideas come from different areas within the company—such as marketing, customer support, the sales team, or the technical department.
+There are two primary sources of product development ideation.
+Internal ideas come from different areas within the company—such as Marketing, Customer Support, the Sales team, or the Engineering department.
 External ideas come from outside sources, such as studying your competitors and, most importantly, feedback from your target audience.

 Some methods you can use are: